 John’s lips lifted a little as our gazes met.

-Feeling playful, and wanting to deploy one of the new tactics I had learned, I stuck my tongue out at him.
+Feeling playful and wanting to deploy one of the new tactics I had learned, I stuck my tongue out at him.
 In response, he shook his head at me, grinning wide enough for his dimples to show.
-A little thrill of victory shot through me to see them.
+A small thrill of victory shot through me.

-Henry must have caught my juvenile display, for he chuckled and drew me closer to him.
-Unbound by the stiffness of whalebone, I was able to fully sink into his embrace, curling my knees up even as I nestled my cheek against his shoulder.
-He drew his arms around me, one hand curling into my lower thigh, the other smoothing over my back as if he too were reveling in the feeling.
+Henry must have caught my juvenile display because he chuckled and drew me closer.
+Unbound by the stiffness of whalebone, I sank into his embrace, curling my knees up as I nestled my cheek against his shoulder.
+He drew his arms around me, one hand settling on my outer thigh, the other smoothing over my back as if he too were reveling in this newfound freedom.

 John’s expression sobered as he watched the two of us.
 “What did you decide, Katherine?”

 “The truth?”
 For once.
 “That I’m willing to do whatever you ask of me.”

 Henry’s hand froze on my back.

 The fire guttered then, rendering John’s answering grin slightly fiendish.
 “In that case-”